adam-bouafia/greenmining/README.md

 ## Overview

 `greenmining` is a Python library and CLI tool for analyzing GitHub repositories to identify green software engineering practices and energy-efficient patterns.
-It detects 122 sustainable software patterns across cloud, web, AI, database, networking, and general categories, including advanced patterns from VU Amsterdam 2024 research on green architectural tactics for ML systems.
+It detects sustainable software patterns across cloud, web, AI, database, networking, and general categories.

 ## Features

-### Core Capabilities

-- 🔍 **122 Sustainability Patterns**: Detect energy-efficient and environmentally conscious coding practices across 15 categories (expanded from 76)
-- 📊 **Repository Mining**: Analyze 100+ microservices repositories from GitHub
-- 📈 **Green Awareness Detection**: Identify sustainability-focused commits
-- 📄 **Comprehensive Reports**: Generate analysis reports in multiple formats
-- 🐳 **Docker Support**: Run in containers for consistent environments
-- ⚡ **Fast Analysis**: Parallel processing and checkpoint system

-### Advanced Analysis Features (NEW)

-- 🧠 **NLP-Enhanced Detection**: Morphological variant matching (e.g., "optimize" → "optimizing") and semantic synonym recognition
-- 🤖 **ML Feature Extraction**: Extract text, code, and temporal features for machine learning model training
-- 📅 **Temporal Trend Analysis**: Track pattern adoption, velocity, and evolution over time (daily/weekly/monthly/quarterly/yearly)
-- 📊 **Enhanced Statistics**: Pattern correlations, effect size analysis, and confidence distributions

 ## Installation